 This STD is caused by a bacterium.
 Symptoms may include genital sores, vaginal discharge, a burning feeling when urinating, and swollen lymph nodes in the groin.
 It can be spread by vaginal or anal sex or skin-to-skin contact with sores.
 Chancroid can be treated with antibiotics.

 This is one of the most common STDs.
-It is caused by a bacterium that exists in vaginal secretions and semen.
+It is caused by a bacterium that exists in vaginal secretions and semen ("cum").
 It can be spread by vaginal, oral, or anal sex without a condom or latex/polyurethane barrier.
 Pregnant women can pass it on to their babies during delivery.
 Symptoms may include vaginal discharge and burning during urination, but most women do not have any symptoms.
 Chlamydia can be successfully treated with antibiotics.
 If left untreated, it can spread to a woman's upper, internal reproductive organs (ovaries and fallopian tubes) and cause pelvic inflammatory disease (PID).
-PID can lead to infertility (making it difficult or impossible to become pregnant).
+PID can lead to infertility and make it difficult or impossible to become pregnant.

-Yearly chlamydia screening is recommended for all sexually-active women under the age of 26, as well as for older women with risk factors such as new or multiple sex partners.
+Yearly chlamydia screening is recommended by the US Centers for Disease Control and Prevention (CDC) for all sexually-active women under the age of 25, as well as for older women with risk factors such as new or multiple sex partners.
 Unfortunately, recent reports show that less than half of sexually active women under 26 are screened for chlamydia, in part because of a lack of awareness among health care providers.
 If you are not offered a chlamydia test, you may want to request one from your health care provider.

 Hepatitis is an inflammation (irritation) of the liver.
 Some types of hepatitis are caused by viruses that exist in blood, vaginal secretions, semen, and breast milk.
 These include hepatitis A (HAV), hepatitis B (HBV), and hepatitis C (HCV), all of which can be sexually transmitted.
+There is a vaccine to prevent HAV and HBV, but not for HCV.
 HAV goes away on its own, but HBV and HCV can become chronic (long-term) and very serious.
 Because HBV and HCV often have no symptoms, most people are not aware that they have the infection.
-It is important for HIV+ people to be tested for HBV and HCV and treated if necessary.
-There is also a vaccine to prevent HAV and HBV, but not for HCV.
-See more on each type of hepatitis in TWP info sheets.
+It is important for people living with HIV to be tested for HBV and HCV and treated if necessary.
+For more information, see our article on Treatment of Hepatitis C in People Living with HIV.